JibranKalia/personal-website-v4/docs/wiki/show-source.md

 # Show Source

-I had a gem that was defining a with `:failure?` method.
-I wanted to read the source code of that method.
-Instead of combing thru the gem code base I quickly did:
+I had a gem that was defining a `:failure?` method.
+I wanted to read the source code of that method without having to search through the entire codebase.
+Here is what I did:

 ```ruby
 show-source res.failure?